The Great DEI Retreat of 2024-2025: Every Major Rollback

 Key Findings

-- Most rollbacks were quiet — reduced DEI staff, eliminated diversity supplier goals with numerical targets, stopped publishing specific representation metrics — without public statements
+- Most rollbacks were quiet.
+Reduced DEI staff, eliminated diversity supplier goals with numerical targets, stopped publishing specific representation metrics.
+No public statements.

 - The legal challenge that accelerated corporate action: Fearless Fund, a VC firm that awarded grants only to Black women founders, faced a lawsuit alleging violation of 42 U.S.C. § 1981 (Civil Rights Act of 1866, which prohibits race-based contract discrimination).
 Fearless Fund settled in 2024 and shut down its grant program.